oVirt/ovirt-site/source/feature/console-connection-settings-dialog-in-portals.html.md

 ### Benefit to oVirt

-This feature will allow quicke changing of console parameters from frontend.
+This feature will allow quick changing of console parameters from frontend.

 <Category:Feature>